 Vinson Hall Retirement Community

-The VHRC Independent Living community is open to commissioned U.S. military officers and immediate family as well as leadership level government employees, GS-14 or higher.
-VHRC’s Assisted Living, Skilled Nursing, Long-term Nursing and Memory Care communities are open to the public.
+The VHRC Independent Living community is open to U.S. military officers and their families as well as leadership level (GS-14 or higher) federal government employees.
+Assisted living, skilled nursing, long-term nursing and memory care are open to the public.